 - pain that causes you to wake from sleep

-- loss of mobility and strength in the affected arm
+- a loss of mobility and strength in the affected arm

-If you are having symptoms of rotator cuff tendinitis, your doctor will begin by examining your shoulder.
-He or she will check to see where you are feeling pain and tenderness.
+If you’re having symptoms of rotator cuff tendinitis, your doctor will begin by examining your shoulder.
+You’ll be checked to see where you’re feeling pain and tenderness.
 Your doctor will also test your range of motion by asking you to move your arm in certain directions.

-Your doctor may also test the strength of your shoulder joint by asking you to press against his or her hand.
-He or she may also examine your neck to check for conditions such as a pinched nerve or arthritis that can cause symptoms similar to rotator cuff tendinitis.
+Your doctor may also test the strength of your shoulder joint by asking you to press against their hand.
+They may also examine your neck to check for conditions such as a pinched nerve or arthritis that can cause symptoms similar to rotator cuff tendinitis.

 Your doctor may order imaging tests to confirm the diagnosis of rotator cuff tendinitis and rule out any other causes of your symptoms.
 An X-ray may be ordered to see if you have a bone spur.
-Your doctor may order an ultrasound or magnetic resonance imaging (MRI) to check for inflammation in the rotator cuff and to check for any tearing.
+Your doctor may order an ultrasound or MRI scan to check for inflammation in your rotator cuff and signs of any tearing.

 Initial treatment of rotator cuff tendinitis involves managing pain and swelling to promote healing.
 This can be done by: